tusharSingh16/DuckShooter/README.md

 # Future Scope

-●	Despite reaching this milestone, there are still areas for improvement and expansion in the project.
+●	Despite reaching this milestone, there are still areas for improvement and expansion in the project. <br>
-●	Future plans may include implementing additional game features, enhancing graphics and audio, optimizing performance.
+●	Future plans may include implementing additional game features, enhancing graphics and audio, optimizing performance. <br>
-●	Additional game modes, such as time trials or survival modes.
+●	Additional game modes, such as time trials or survival modes.<br>
-●	More diverse duck behaviors and movement patterns to increase gameplay variety.
+●	More diverse duck behaviors and movement patterns to increase gameplay variety.<br>
-●	Integration of online leaderboards to allow players to compete for high scores.
+●	Integration of online leaderboards to allow players to compete for high scores.<br>
-●	Support for customizable controls and settings to cater to individual player preferences.
+●	Support for customizable controls and settings to cater to individual player preferences.<br>

 # Conclusion